MDAnalysis/WorkshopPrace2021/INSTALL.md

 ## Overview

-This workshop is delivered mainly through a series of [Jupyter notebooks][1] that allow for interactive python programming.
+This workshop is delivered mainly through a series of [Jupyter notebooks][1] that allow for interactive Python programming.

-To use these, several python packages must be installed.
+To use these, several Python packages must be installed.
 A full list of these can be found in [`environment.yml`](environment.yml).
-See below for instructions on how to set up a local copy of the python environment.
+See below for instructions on how to set up a local copy of the Python environment.

 **Note: at this time, the workshop requires the beta version of MDAnalysis 2.0.0.**

-## Installing the python environment
+## Installing the Python environment

-Due to the complexity of the workshop environment, we strongly recommend the use of the [anaconda python distribution][2].
-Our instructions, provided here, assume the use of [conda][3].
+Due to the complexity of the workshop environment, we strongly recommend the use of the [Anaconda Python distribution][2].
+The instructions provided here assume the use of [conda][3].

 ### 1. Creating a workshop environment

-To create an environment named `mda-workshop2021` with all the necessary python dependencies:
+To create an environment named `mda-workshop2021` with all the necessary Python dependencies:

 ```bash
 conda env create --name mda-workshop2021 --file=environments.yml